 New Parlour Chamber

-Displayed as a second best chamber.
+Displayed as a second-best chamber.
 May have been occupied by the nursemaid and could have been used as a guestroom.
-The rooms retains some early features.
+The rooms retain some early features.

 There is an oak and marquetry tester bed with lavish carving on the headboard, tester and posts.
 Each post is supported by massive square plinths featuring the lozenge-shaped carving typical of Yorkshire craftsmanship.
 Thought to date from the early 17th century and was the original property of the Fairfax family from Gilling Castle in North Yorkshire.
 Notice the rams head, the horned devil and the serpent decoration on the headboard.